Meta (Facebook): Software Engineer Levels

 E4 – Software Engineer |||

-Software Engineer: As a Software Engineer |||, you work on projects delivering whole features.
-You own the technical specification, collaborate with other teams to deliver.
-Working mostly independent.
-You help your colleagues through code reviews or providing constructive feedback on technical decisions.
+E4 Software Engineer: As a Software Engineer Level |||, your responsibilities include working on projects to deliver complete features.
+You will be responsible for the project’s technical specifications and work collaboratively with other teams to ensure successful delivery.
+While working primarily independently, you should assist your colleagues by conducting code reviews or providing constructive feedback on technical decisions.

 E5 – Senior Software Engineer